-209. This form is used for reporting the risk-weighted amount and credit risk components of equity exposures subject to the PD/LGD approach.
-In each reporting form, an AI should state the IRB subclass for which the form is completed, and also the portfolio type when more than one form is reported for an IRB subclass.
+- 247. This form is used for reporting the risk-weighted amount and credit risk components of equity exposures subject to the PD/LGD approach other than those equity exposures reported in Form IRB_EQUO.
+In each reporting form, an AI should state the IRB subclass for which the form is completed, and also the portfolio type when more than one form is reported for an IRB subclass. - Item Nature of item

-Columns (1) Internal rating system: obligor grade and PD range to (5) Specific instructions for columns (1) to (5) of Form IRB CSB apply.
+Columns (1) Internal rating system: obligor grade and PD range

-For each obligor grade, give a breakdown of exposures (there being no distinction required between on-balance sheet exposures and off-balance sheet exposures in relation to equity exposures) before recognized guarantees/credit derivative contracts by exposures before and after netting for columns (6)(i) and (ii) (if not covered by a valid bilateral netting agreement, the gross amount of an exposure should be reported in both columns).
+- to (5) Specific instructions for columns (1) to (5) of Form IRB_CSB apply. - Columns (6) EAD calculation - & (7) For each obligor grade, give a breakdown of exposures (there being no distinction required between on-balance sheet exposures and off-balance sheet exposures in relation to equity exposures) before recognized guarantees/credit derivative contracts by exposures before and after netting for columns (6)(i) and (ii) (if not covered by a valid bilateral netting agreement or valid cross-product netting agreement, the gross amount of an exposure should be reported in both columns).